 In fact, sedums are so good at retaining water that they are the “plant of choice” in the design of green roofs.

-What is a green roof, you may ask?
+What is a green roof,?
+You may ask to BA Roofing who are experts in these.
 One that has plants on it, so that the rain falling on them is retained at the roof level, rather than being diverted into a storm drain and then out into a local stream or river, where the stormwater can contribute to flooding and pollution.
-A small green-roof installation was set up at Rye High School two years ago.
+A small green-roof installation through Installing Guttering: The Ultimate How-to Guide was set up at Rye High School two years ago.

 Sedums also are used as an alternative or addition to green roofs – as part of a rain garden.
 Here, the water hitting the roof is diverted by a gutter and downspout (or “rain chain”) to a special garden retaining area that gives the sedums and other plants an opportunity to absorb the runoff before it, well, runs off.